scrappergus/paperchase/README.md

  - AOP XML is used only to update the DB.
  - Since the same form is used for AOP and PMC XML, there's a flag in the session variable `article-form.aop` and if set to true, the upload button is hidden but the form is still displayed.
  - xmlMethods.js: This file contains functions to parse XML to JSON, and to get that JSON in the schema for the DB.
 Also contains functions for comparing XML JSON with DB JSON
+ - Issue handling: if volume and issue in XML, but no record in the issues collection, then insert.
+This happens on processing, so before the article form gets saved.
+The reason is because issues can be deleted/hidden easily (still a todo).

 ----------